Improve Warehouse Productivity using Order Batching with Python

 Function 3: Create your picking route and calculate the total walking distance

-This function will be used to create your picking route from a set of orders to prepare.
+This function will create your picking route from a set of orders to prepare.

 Code